mcrider/azimuth-core/docs/documentation.md

 #### Managing Blocks

 Each page's block zone area displays the blocks or block groups (grouped by type or tag) that will appear on that page.
 You can drag-and-drop the order of these blocks or edit/delete them from this interface.

 #### Pagination

 From the block zone's menu, you can limit the number of blocks that will appear before a pagination list appears.
 When set to off, all blocks in the blockzone will appear on the client; Otherwise, the selected number will be used to limit the amount of blocks that will appear per 'page'.

-### File Picker
+### Asset Library

-Azimuth uses [Filepicker.io](http://filepicker.io) to add images and other files to your site's pages and blocks.
-To use this interface, you'll need a Filepicker API key, which is registered through the system via the site settings.
-After doing this, two new buttons will appear in the WYSIWYG editor allowing you to insert an image or a link to a file.
+Azimuth includes an asset library (accessible from the Admin menu) allowing you to upload files and images to access through your site.
+This interface is also accessible through the wysiwyg editor via the file and image upload buttons.